Once again, ICIS is pleased and excited to launch the search for the very best in innovation in the chemical industry.

 ExxonMobil Chemical is one of the largest chemical companies in the world.
 Our unique portfolio of commodity and specialty businesses generates annual sales of more than 24m tonnes of prime products.

-The commitment by ExxonMobil Chemical to maintain a leadership position in technology is fundamental to our continued success.
+Commitment to maintaining a leadership position in technology is fundamental to our continued success.
 We have a broad portfolio of proprietary process, product and product applications expertise.
 Now, more than ever, chemicals are the building blocks of modern life.

-Chemicals play a key role in fields integral to human progress, including transportation, agriculture, pharmaceuticals, medical equipment, as well as efficient manufacturing and packaging of a wide array of consumer goods.
+Chemicals play a key role in fields integral to human progress, including transportation, agriculture, pharmaceuticals and medical equipment, as well as efficient manufacturing and packaging of a wide array of consumer goods.

-As an organisation with technological achievements that have enriched the lives of people everywhere, ExxonMobil Chemical is pleased to sponsor the Best lnnovation by a Small or Medium-sized Enterprise category of the 2017 ICIS lnnovation Awards.
+As an organisation with technological achievements that have enriched the lives of people everywhere, ExxonMobil Chemical is pleased to sponsor the Best Innovation by an SME category in these awards.